 The internal oscillator uses the external quartz crystal as the basis of its frequency reference.
-The output of the reference oscillator is divided by 16 before being sent to the phase detector.
-With a 16 MHz crystal, this provides a reference frequency of 1 MHz.
-Although this data sheet illustrates functionality only for a 16 MHz crystal, any crystal in the 10-20 MHz range can be used.
+The output of the reference oscillator is divided by 2 before being sent to the phase detector.
+With a 16.66 MHz crystal, this provides a reference frequency of 8.33 MHz.
+Although this data sheet illustrates functionality only for a 16 MHz and 16.66MHz crystal, any crystal in the 10-20 MHz range can be used.
+In addition to the crystal, an LVCMOS input can also be used as the PLL reference.
+The reference is selected via the XTAL_SEL input pin.